VRConservation/confi/_build/html/_sources/chapters/6_barriers.md

 - **Identify beneficiaries/potential revenue streams**.
 Accessing private capital will require a solid business case underpinned by identifiable, reliable revenue sources to provide an attractive risk-adjusted return to investors.
 It may be important to convert some project beneficiaries from freeloaders to payors.
 In most cases, an entity (or entities) with a strong regulatory or economic driver will likely be the key payor for the project, bearing ultimate responsibility for the repayment of investors.

 - **Create consistent, agreed-upon metrics**.
 Universally accepted metrics may not be suitable for every individual project.
-Some, like the Volumetric Water Benefit Accounting method developed by the World Resources Institute, may be useful, but often, the metrics for evaluating success must be identified by the project partners and should be responsive to the risks and values that payors and investors bring with them.
+Some, like the Volumetric Water Benefit Accounting method developed by the World Resources Institute, may be useful.
+Still, often, the metrics for evaluating success must be identified by the project partners and should be responsive to the risks and values that payors and investors bring with them.
 In addition, metrics should reflect the regulatory, economic, environmental, or economic forces that drive the project.

 - **Value broad-based political and community support**.
 Building a coalition of support across the political and societal landscape is key to implementing collaboratively financed projects.
 This support can translate into widespread buy-in and multi-faceted financing.

 ## Resolving Challenges
-With this short catalog of potential resolutions in hand, let’s explore how these themes come into play across the various stages of the project’s timeline and examine how to resolve challenges in real-time.
+With this short catalog of potential resolutions, let’s explore how these themes play out across the various stages of the project’s timeline and examine how to resolve challenges in real time.
 These challenges can be overcome with careful planning, deep stakeholder engagement, and creativity.

 - **Conceptual Stage**.
 It can be valuable to identify potential financing strategies even at the earliest stages in the development of an eventual project when the initial stakeholders have identified a problem needing a solution but haven’t yet clarified what that solution may be.
 However, at this point, few stakeholders will likely have a working grasp of outcomes-based approaches that may be relevant.
 Some foundation-laying education may be important, including introductory-level presentations by outside experts.
 This level of engagement can help socialize available concepts within the stakeholder group and build relationships with potential partners and finance providers.